kiboschool/course-pm-and-design/src/lessons/userflows/ia.md

 ## IA Practice

 <aside>
-💬 What would the top level IA items for Whatsapp’s mobile app be?
+💬 What would the top level IA items for WhatsApp’s mobile app be?
 Use a bullet point for each top level item.
 </aside>

 Post your answer in the padlet below.